Networks-Learning/discussion-complexity/README.md

-# On complexity of online discussions
+# On Complexity of Opinions and Online Discussions

 This is the code accompanying the paper: